 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.

 Preferred qualifications: Experience and demonstrated excellence in teaching at the college level in the US.
-Familiarity with college-level language programs, and relevant teaching experience using current language-teaching methodologies.
+Familiarity with college-level language programs, and relevant teaching experience using communicative language-teaching methodologies.

 Salary is based on an annual full-time salary rate of a minimum of $56,381 for positions ranging from 40% to 100% each semester.
 Actual salary will be commensurate with college level teaching experience.